nuxeo/nuxeo-drive/docs/configuration.md

 # Configuration

+> Starting with Nuxeo Drive 4.0, invalid parameter names and values will make the program to stop.
+> This is a quality check to ensure a good experience.

 Nuxeo Drive has different parameters that you can set up through:

 - The REST API endpoint `/drive/configuration` served by the server (since [NXP-22946](https://jira.nuxeo.com/browse/NXP-22946) and Drive 3.0.0).